Modern Slavery Statement for Gardener Camberwell

 Gardener Camberwell provides multiple reporting channels so concerns about forced labour or trafficking can be raised safely and confidentially.
 Workers, subcontractors and third parties can use internal reporting routes or report concerns to designated senior staff.
 We maintain an anonymous reporting option and ensure whistleblowers are protected from retaliation.
 All reports are taken seriously and assessed promptly.

-Confidential reporting and investigation process Reported incidents are investigated by trained personnel with due regard for the safety of impacted individuals.
+A person kneeling on the soil of a garden in Camberwell, London, watering young green plants with a green plastic watering can.
+The garden features freshly turned soil, small seedling plants, and a neatly maintained grassy area with a border of bushes in the background.
+The scene is outdoors on a sunny day, with natural light illuminating the garden environment.
+The individual is dressed casually in a cream t-shirt and plaid shorts, engaging in outdoor gardening tasks typical of seasonal lawn and plant care in a residential garden, supporting professional gardening services offered by Gardener Camberwell.
+Reported incidents are investigated by trained personnel with due regard for the safety of impacted individuals.
 Investigations follow a documented process that may involve evidence gathering, interviews and, where required, cooperation with law enforcement or external specialist organisations.
 Remediation measures include: restoring wages, facilitating safe repatriation, ending exploitative contracts and providing practical support to victims.

-Annual review meeting and policy update Gardener Camberwell commits to an annual review of our modern slavery risk assessment, supplier audit outcomes and the effectiveness of our policies.
+A young woman wearing a straw hat, plaid shirt, and gardening gloves is kneeling next to a large wooden planter filled with blooming yellow and white flowers in an outdoor garden setting.
+Behind her, there is a variety of green shrubs, small trees, and leafy plants, indicating a well-tended garden area in a suburban or residential yard near Camberwell.
+The grassy lawn is visible in the foreground, with the garden comprising a mix of natural soil borders and paver pathways.
+The scene is illuminated by natural daylight, suggesting a clear, sunny day, contributing to the vibrant colours of the flowers and greenery.
+This image captures a moment of gardening activity, highlighting outdoor plant care and landscape maintenance suitable for gardening services in the London area, including Camberwell, supporting professional outdoor care by Gardener Camberwell.
+Gardener Camberwell commits to an annual review of our modern slavery risk assessment, supplier audit outcomes and the effectiveness of our policies.
 This review informs updates to our modern slavery policy and guides continuous improvement.
 We will review training, procurement practices and contractual terms yearly, and publish a refreshed modern anti-slavery statement summarising progress and planned actions.
 The board and senior management receive results of the annual review, and corrective plans are implemented where gaps are identified.

 In summary, this anti-slavery statement for Gardener Camberwell declares a clear, enforceable stance against modern slavery.
 Through a combination of policy, supplier audits, secure reporting channels and a disciplined annual review cycle, we will work to prevent exploitation in our operations and supply chain.
 Our commitment is ongoing: we will continue to refine our slavery and human trafficking statement and act strongly to protect workers’ rights and welfare.